onoi/blob-store/README.md

 ### Release notes

-* 1.2.0 (2016-02-25)
+* 1.2.0 (2016-03-19)
- - Added `Container::addToLinkedList` to maintain a linked linked list of interdependent content
+ - Added `Container::addToLinkedList` to maintain a linked list of interdependent containers (if the original container is removed then all linked containers will be expunged as well)

 * 1.1.0 (2015-06-13)
  - Removed tracking of internal ID list